triton-inference-server/server/docs/customization_guide/build.md

     build Triton.
 When building without GPU support, the *min* image is the standard ubuntu:22.04 image.

+    * The flag `--use-buildbase` can be specified to automate the use of the *tritonserver_buildbase* image to build backends that require a base image.

   * Run the cmake_build script within the *tritonserver_buildbase*
     image to actually build Triton.
 The cmake_build script performs the following steps.